Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/troubleshooting.md

 **Likely cause**

-- Offboard setpoints are not streamed before `VehicleCommand.DO_SET_MODE`, or preflight checks fail.
+- Offboard setpoints are not streamed (or local position is invalid) before `VehicleCommand.DO_SET_MODE`, so PX4 declines the mode and the mission FSM never reaches `ArmingState`.
+- If PX4 is already in OFFBOARD but the `preflight_checks_pass` flag is still false, the subsequent `VEHICLE_CMD_COMPONENT_ARM_DISARM` will also be rejected.

 **Fix**